-Students wishing to change from one academic program to another within the same department (e.g., the M.A. in Counseling to the M.A. in Counseling Psychology) must submit a Change-of-Degree Program form.
-The request must contain a rationale for the proposed change and requires signatures from the student's program coordinator and department chair.
-Signed forms must be returned to the Office of the Dean.
+Changing Academic Program: Students wishing to change from one academic program to another within the same department (e.g., the M.A. in Counseling to the M.A. in Counseling Psychology) must complete a Petition to Add/Change of Degree Program Form located at www.scu.edu/ecp/studentlife/forms/index.cfm.